Sohampandit00/Java-AverageScoreCalculator/README.md

-# [Java-AverageScoreCalculator]
+# Java-AverageScoreCalculator

-[A foundational Java program created as part of my introductory programming course at Schaumburg High School.
-It implements input/output and arithmetic operations for calculating the average of three numerical scores.]
+A foundational Java program developed as part of my introductory programming course at Schaumburg High School that serves as a demonstration of input/output and arithmetic operations.
+Its primary function is to calculate the average of three numerical scores.

 ## Features

-* [Takes three numerical scores as input.]
+* Takes three numerical scores as input.
-* [Displays the average of the three scores]
+* Displays the average of the three scores

 ## Technologies Used

-* [Java, BlueJ]
+* Java, BlueJ

 ## How to Run

-1. [Ensure you have Java Development Kit (JDK) installed.]
+1. Ensure you have Java Development Kit (JDK) installed.
-2. [Compile the Java file using `javac [filename].java.]
+2. Compile the Java file using `javac [filename].java.
-3. [Execute the program using `java [filename]`.]
+3. Execute the program using `java [filename]`.
-4. [Follow the on-screen prompts."]
+4. Follow the on-screen prompts."

 ## Example output